Add rule to ruleset

 Invoking this method creates a new version of the ruleset.

-The following example adds a rule to ruleset {ruleset_id}
+request adds a rule to ruleset $RULESET_ID

-of zone {zone_id}
+of zone $ZONE_ID

 .
 The ruleset ID was previously obtained using the List zone rulesets operation, and corresponds to the entry point ruleset for the http_request_firewall_custom